 David: No, they’re totally out there.
 We have nine writers on the show, including myself.
-When we’re breaking a story, what I’m looking for are things that feel fresh, things with twists and turns and thing you don’t see coming, and something that feels authentic to our show.
-What could be told on our show that couldn’t be told on others shows.
+When we’re breaking a story, what I’m looking for are things that feel fresh, things with twists and turns and things you don’t see coming, and something that feels authentic to our show.
+What could be told on our show that couldn’t be told on other shows.
 The reality is that most other shows relegate a young girl to the sidelines.
-So this is the one sitcom that’s on the air right know where a young girl gets to make mistakes and have fun.
+So this is the one sitcom that’s on the air right now where a young girl gets to make mistakes and have fun.

 David's Favorite Cake

 At the end of the episode “Young and Pregnant” when Gabi and Sofia are eating the Scandinavian Princess cake, it’s because it’s David Holden’s favorite cake in the entire world.
 Dave says, “If you’ve never had a Scandinavian Princess cake you’re going to be tweeting ‘Thank you @holdenmeister.’
 I swear to god it’s the best cake in the world.”
 They sell them at Gelson’s Markets.
 I wanted to get one while I was there just to try it, but it will have to wait until I’m in Anaheim next week and go to the one in Irvine.